 About the hospital

-Our medical fields are divided between seven individual clinics: the Diagnostic Clinic, the Clinic of Internal Medicine, the Eye Clinic, the Women's Clinic, the Surgery Clinic, the Clinic of Medical Rehabilitation and the Long-term Nursing Clinic.
-The clinics include centres and departments with a narrower focus on specialties.
-Medical operations are supported by the administration and services of the hospital.
+East Tallinn Central Hospital is one of the largest hospitals in Tallinn, consisting of seven clinics: the Diagnostic Clinic, the Clinic of Internal Medicine, the Eye Clinic, the Women's Clinic, the Surgery Clinic, the Clinic of Medical Rehabilitation and the Long-term Nursing Clinic.

 The hospital's vision